bitshares/bitshares.github.io-old/_technologies/en/high-performance-and-scalability.md

 get sucked back into the Business Logic Processing and the overall throughput falls.
 A scripting engine should never require a cryptographic signature check to be performed even if it is done through a native call.

-Based upon the lessons we learn from LMAX, we know that a virtual machine for a block chain should be designed with single-threaded performance in mind.
-This means it should be optimized for Just-In-Time compilation from the beginning, and that the most frequently used smart contracts should be supported natively by the block chain, leaving only the rarely-used custom contracts to run in a virtual machine.
+Based upon the lessons we learn from LMAX, we know that a virtual machine for a blockchain should be designed with single-threaded performance in mind.
+This means it should be optimized for Just-In-Time compilation from the beginning, and that the most frequently used smart contracts should be supported natively by the blockchain, leaving only the rarely-used custom contracts to run in a virtual machine.
 These custom contracts should be designed around performance, which means the Virtual Machine should limit the addressable memory to something that will fit within the CPU cache.